rootstrap/yaaf/docs/recipes/simple_form.md

 ## Persisted?

-Define the `persisted?` method in your form object to let Simple Form know if the object is being created or upated.
+Define the `persisted?` method in your form object to let Simple Form know if the object is being created or updated.

 ```ruby
 # app/forms/book_form.rb